Belated Income Tax Return Filing for AY 2024–2025

 Provided by Details provided in the form

-An employee to his employer(s) at the end of the financial year Income of the such person, deductions/exemptions and tax deducted at source for the purpose of computing tax payable/refundable
+An employee to his employer(s) at the end of the financial year Income of such person, deductions/exemptions and tax deducted at source for the purpose of computing tax payable/refundable

 1. Form 16A—Certificate u/s 203 of the Income Tax Act, 1961 for TDS on income other than salary